The Fort Langley Film Festival February 25th & 26th

 The film addresses different actions, ranging from tributes to children killed by stray bullets, military police officers killed in the line of duty, the 700 thousand dead by Covid-19, actions in prisons, violence against women, to the distribution of food in Jacarezinho favela, proving that Human Rights have no side.

-Sunday Afternoon and Evening Programming TBA.
 SCREENING TIMES may be subject to change.
 Please check the website prior to the Festival Date.

 Email – info@creative-compass.com for more information